 The deadline to apply for NNO grant funding and the deadline to register for NNO is JULY 1st.

 El ciclo de aplicación 2019 está cerrado

 Nuevo in 2019!
 Todas las actividades y eventos de mini-otorgamiento deben tener un objetivo de sostenibilidad.

 Read about what our grant awardees have done in their neighborhoods using mini grant funding!

 These FAQs are a MUST READ for all applicants.

 Considerations for project enhancement

 If your project or event is associated with conservation or environmental sustainability efforts, there may be other City programs that could assist with funding or supplies for your neighborhood.
-We fully recommend exploring those possibilities and in combining resources for larger outcomes.
-Muliple service areas offer incentives, rebates, classes or supplies for such efforts.
-The Utilities rebate program as well as the City's Environmental Services department may assit you in beginning your search.
+We recommend exploring those possibilities and potentially combining resources.
+Multiple service areas offer incentives, rebates, classes, or supplies for such efforts.
+The Utilities rebate program as well as the City's Environmental Services department may assist you in beginning your search.